 Assume that \( \rho(W)\ge n^{-C} \) for some constant $C>0$.
-This implies that at least \( 2^n n^{-C} \) of the \( 2^n \) subsums of $W$ coincide, suggesting that \( W \) must possess substantial additive structure.
-Tao and the last author managed to formalize this intuition in a quantitative way via the notion of \emph{generalized arithmetic progressions} (GAPs).
+Then at least \( 2^n n^{-C} \) of the \( 2^n \) subset sums of $W$ coincide, suggesting that \( W \) must possess substantial additive structure.
+Tao and the last author formalized this intuition quantitatively via the notion of \emph{generalized arithmetic progressions} (GAPs).

 \begin{definition} A subset \( P \subset \R \) is a \emph{generalized arithmetic progression (GAP) of rank \( r \)} if it can be expressed as